Raleigh Charter High School

 The "100" and "200" Building inside the historic Pilot Mill.

 Raleigh Charter High School is a free, independent public school chartered by the North Carolina State Board of Education.
 It was founded in 1998 by parents of eighth graders at Magellan Charter School.

 From its inception through the 2010–2011 school year, Raleigh Charter occupied the historic Pilot Mill behind Peace College in downtown Raleigh.
 Over the summer of 2011, the school moved to the former Methodist Building on Glenwood Avenue.
 This location offers proximity to downtown Raleigh; the move, however, was motivated not by dissatisfaction with Pilot Mill, but by financial issues: the school rented its first space, but owns the current one.

-Raleigh Charter High School is ranked 2nd within North Carolina.
-Students have the opportunity to take Advanced Placement course work and exams.
-The AP participation rate at Raleigh Charter High School is 92 percent.
-The student body makeup is 48 percent male and 52 percent female, and the total minority enrollment is 37 percent.
+Raleigh Charter High School is ranked 5th best Public High School and #1 best Public Charter School within North Carolina.
+Students have the opportunity to take 19 Advanced Placement course work and exams.
+The AP participation rate at Raleigh Charter High School is 93 percent and the AP Exam Pass Rate is 93%.
+The student body makeup is 48 percent male and 52 percent female, and the total minority enrollment is 61 percent.

+The school has 70 active student clubs.

-As of the 2015–2016 school year, the school's 4-year graduation rate was 95%.
+As of the 2024-2025 school year, the school's 4-year graduation rate was 95%.